Got an old computer you want to get rid of? A broken VCR? A printer?

 Under Colorado law, you can't just throw these items in the trash anymore.
 And while the Colorado Department of Public Health and Environment has a website with recycling information, they also warn that you should, "expect to pay a recycling fee."

-However, I found a way to recycle many of these items for free at Best Buy and Staples.
+However, I found a way to recycle many of these items for free.

 Best Buy will recycle computers, keyboards, laptops, laptop batteries, DVD players, VCRs, projectors, TiVOs, vacuums, rechargable batteries, cell phones and radios, ink and toner, CDs, DVDs, PC games, cameras and camcorders and other items FOR FREE.